Signs You Might Be Struggling With Orthorexia

 Your Food Rules Keep Expanding

-Over time, however, the rules can multiply.
-Entire food groups are eliminated.
-Ingredients are scrutinized.
-Timing becomes rigid.
-The list of what feels acceptable narrows, while the mental effort required to maintain it increases.
-What once felt empowering can begin to feel constricting.
+Over time the rules multiply, entire food groups get eliminated, ingredients get scrutinized, and timing becomes rigid.
+The list of what feels acceptable narrows while the mental effort required to maintain it increases.
+What once felt empowering starts to feel like a cage.

 You Feel Anxious When You Can't Control Your Meals

-Travel, work dinners, dating, family gatherings.
-If these situations trigger a spike of anxiety because you cannot fully control what you will be eating, that’s worth noticing.
+Travel, work dinners, dates, family gatherings.
+If these situations trigger a spike of anxiety because you can't fully control what you'll be eating, that's worth noticing.
+For gay men this can show up specifically around dating, where a restaurant meal feels like a minefield, or around gay social events where eating freely in front of other men feels exposing.

 A healthy relationship with food includes flexibility.
-When flexibility feels threatening, it often suggests that food is serving a deeper psychological function, such as creating safety or certainty.
+When flexibility feels threatening, it usually means food is serving a deeper psychological function, like creating safety or certainty.

 You Spend Significant Time Researching Nutrition

-But if you find yourself spending hours reading about supplements, inflammation, metabolic optimization, or the latest dietary study, it may be helpful to pause and ask what you’re hoping that knowledge will provide.
-For some men, constant research becomes a way to manage anxiety and create a sense of control.
+Staying informed isn't a problem.
+But if you find yourself spending hours reading about supplements, inflammation, metabolic optimization, or the latest dietary study, it's worth asking what you're hoping that knowledge will provide.
+For some men it becomes a way to manage anxiety and maintain a sense of control over how their body is perceived, not just how it functions.

-Having a meal that doesn’t align with your standards may trigger guilt, self-criticism, or compensatory behaviors such as restricting the next day or increasing exercise.
+Having a meal that doesn't align with your standards triggers guilt, self-criticism, or compensatory behaviors like restricting the next day or increasing exercise.
+When that internal response is harsh or punitive, it usually reflects shame, not a lapse in discipline.
+And for gay men who already carry a lot of body-related shame, that layer tends to run deep.

 Your Life Is Becoming Smaller

 You might decline social invitations because restaurants feel stressful.
 You may eat beforehand to avoid uncertainty.
-You may find yourself distracted during meals, focused more on ingredients than on the people around you.
+You may find yourself distracted during meals, focused on ingredients rather than the people around you.
+Over time the focus on maintaining control narrows your world considerably.
+This can be especially isolating for gay men who are already navigating the social dynamics of queer spaces with some degree of anxiety.

 Despite the Effort, You Don't Feel at Ease in Your Body

-Perhaps the most telling sign is that even with all the discipline and effort, you still don’t feel settled in your body.
-The sense of relief you expect from doing everything “right” doesn’t fully arrive.
-The standards simply shift.
+Perhaps the most telling sign is that even with all the discipline and effort, you still don't feel settled.
+The sense of relief you expected from doing everything right doesn't fully arrive.
+The standards just shift.

 Orthorexia is rarely only about health.
-More often, it is about safety, worth, and the hope that if you can get this one area right, something inside will finally feel steady.
+More often it's about safety, worth, and the hope that if you can get this one area right, something inside will finally feel steady.
+For gay men that hope is often tied specifically to feeling acceptable in their community, on apps, in relationships.
+The food rules are doing a lot of social and emotional work, not just nutritional work.

 Healing Doesn't Mean Abandoning Health

-This is so important to understand.
-Getting professional help for orthorexia does NOT mean deciding that nutrition doesn’t matter.
+Getting support for orthorexia does not mean deciding that nutrition doesn't matter.
 It means building flexibility and trust.
-It means being able to attend a dinner, a date, or a trip without having a panic attack because of all the variables beyond your control.
+It means being able to go on a date, attend a dinner, or take a trip without the whole thing being organized around what you will and won't eat.

-Therapy can help you understand what your food rules are protecting and gradually build a steadier sense of worth that is not dependent on dietary perfection.
+Therapy can help you understand what the food rules are protecting and gradually build a steadier sense of worth that isn't contingent on dietary perfection or how your body reads to other people.